aqfan/PennAppsChatbot/README.md

   - matches user with a mentor
   - gives user mentor's name

+* Allows user and mentor to chat via Messenger

+* Allows user to chat with admin for more specific questions

 * Automatically answers FAQs

 ### Future features to be implemented

-* Allow user and mentor to contact via Messenger

-* Subscribe to PennApps news: articles published about PennApps and new social media posts
+* Subscribe to PennApps news: articles published about PennApps, new social media posts, deadlines

-* Get notifications on dates: application deadlines, reimbursement deadlines, countdown to PennApps

 * Submit photos to be featured on the closing video/live twitter feed